goto-eof/europea-library-server/README.md

 otherwise an HTTP 404 status is returned).
 Moreover, the indexer job starts every night at 11:00 PM (configurable).
 If the job is already running then it will continue to process files and no other job will run.

+# API documentation

+The API documentation can be accessed here: http://localhost:8081/swagger-ui/index.html

 ## Features

 - index and catalog large digital books collection quickly;